Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Cursed Blades.md

 ## Current Events
 - [[Lenna Yelris]], known as 'The Crimson Duelist', has resurfaced in Jambito, enforcing old debts against newly empowered factions.
-- [[Kaen Lulen]] has been witnessed near shrine-ruins in Boba, performing ritual bindings on cursed blades.
+- [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Kanda/Boba/Kaen Lulen]] has been witnessed near shrine-ruins in Boba, performing ritual bindings on cursed blades.
 - [[Jeks Thal]] has begun inducting new duelists from Mangagoy’s underground weapon circuit.

 ## History